Penang secessionist movement: Revival and failure of secessionism

 In February 1956, the Penang SCBA declared that "the best solution would be for all the nine states and two settlements to enjoy political autonomy and form a United States of Malaya.
 Failing this, we have no alternative but to agitate for a dominion status for Penang, Malacca and Singapore… In other words, we will revert to our former status (as Straits Settlements)".
 Heah added that Penang SCBA was planning to send a five-man delegation to London.
 Chief Minister of Malaya Tunku Abdul Rahman responded by reassuring Penang that it should not fear the imposition of anyone's will upon it.

 In April that year, Tunku Abdul Rahman made his first working visit to Penang and emphasised the "absolute necessity" of Penang's merger into the federation, stating that "independence would be meaningless if this settlement were left out."
 Koh, a fervent supporter of secession, responded by proposing Penang as a separate state politically associated with the United Kingdom.
 Onn Jaafar suggested a referendum for Penang with limited choices of either merging into Kedah or being a "separate State of the Union".
 A commentator argued that "agitation for Penang's secession can only result in the stiffening of Malay demands for union with Kedah".

-As late as January 1957, the secessionists were demanding "a loose federation between Singapore, Penang and Malacca under their own autonomous government."
+As late as January 1957, the secessionists were demanding "a loose federation between Singapore, Penang and Malacca (i.e. the former Straits Settlements) under their own autonomous government."
 By this point, the commitment to secession had substantially diminished.
 Heah not only led the Penang SCBA, but also concurrently served as the vice president of Parti Negara, a national-level political party.
 The conflicting responsibilities eventually led to a shift in direction for the Penang SCBA.
 As Malaya's independence approached, secessionist sentiments gradually faded.